 But the Times article while praises Platt’s enormous talent, is way too accepting of some of the alternative medicine crap his coaches are putting him through.

 First off, the article describes 4 circles on his back from “cupping,” a weird Gwyneth-level fad where small flasks are heated and applied to the skin, causing suction as they cool.
 This is supposed to impart relaxation or something.
-It doesn’t.
+Speaking of relaxation, there´s this site that teaches very good subconscious mind training techniques, that will basically calm your mind down, give them a try.
+Continuing on the topic.
 We have previously discussed cupping when Olympic swimmers were trying it last summer.
 But as we noted, there is simply no evidence that cupping has any effect at all.
 Articles by Brian Dunning and Orac (David Gorski) confirm that this is superstitious nonsense.
 All it does is leave ugly circular bruises.
 Some web sites suggest the cupping can help “detox” your body, but as we have noted before, there is no such thing as “detox.”
 Your liver takes care of this by itself.

 Platt is also on a gluten free diet, which is only sensible if your have celiac disease.
 For anyone else, it is just a fad, as there is no clear evidence of non-celiac gluten sensitivity.
 He also is on a dairy-free diet, perhaps to keep his weight down, but in fact studies have shown that full fat dairy is linked to a reduced rate of obesity.

 Platt also takes oregano supplements, despite the fact that there are no studies showing any benefit.
 He also takes a zinc supplement, which is only useful in developing countries.
 In the US, there is no evidence that it helps with the common cold.